ehbaker/Ice2ODocs/index.md

 Python is a _language_, not a program; there are many programs/ GUIS that can be used to write in Python.
 Two come bundled with your Anaconda distribution: the **Jupyter Notebook** and **Spyder**.
 There are benefits to both; Jupyter Noteboks display output in-line, while Spyder allows execution of code blocks that are highlighted (vs. entire cell in Jupyter).

 If you're used to Matlab or RStudio, I'd recommend **Spyder**.
-Also, PyCharm comes highly recommended, can be downloaded [here](https://www.jetbrains.com/pycharm/download/#section=windows).
+Also, PyCharm comes highly recommended, download [here](https://www.jetbrains.com/pycharm/download/#section=windows).

 To install a needed package try these (until one works):